What is 0.50715 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 50715 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 50715 are: 1 3 5 7 9 15 21 23 35 45 49 63 69 105 115 147 161 207 245 315 345 441 483 735 805 1035 1127 1449 2205 2415 3381 5635 7245 10143 16905 50715